MSI-Metabolomics-Standards-Initiative/inchi-isotopologue-extension/specifications/proposed-extension-isotopic-iupac-specs.md

 ## Partial Isotopomer Specification:

-* Rationale: to enable an InChI representation of a partial isotopomer, which is directly useful for describing most individual nuclear magnetic resonance spectroscopy spectral features.
+* **Rationale**: to enable an InChI representation of a partial isotopomer, which is directly useful for describing most individual nuclear magnetic resonance spectroscopy spectral features.

-* Simple Definition: same as the full isotopomer specification but with the unknown isotope specifications removed (Example 2).
+* **Simple Definition**: same as the full isotopomer specification but with the unknown isotope specifications removed (Example 2).

 	The designation of the isotope for all atoms of a given element will represent a full isotopomer (Example 1).

-* Examples:
+* **Examples**:
 	1. <sup>13</sup>C at 4th carbon for full isotopomer (with respect to carbon) of alpha-D-glucopyranose:

 		`InChI=1/C6H12O6/c7-1-2-3(8)4(9)5(10)6(11)12-2/h2-11H,1H2/t2-,3-,4+,5-,6+/m1/s1`{: style="color: black; opacity: 0.80;" }`/i1+0,2+0,3+0,4+1,5+0,6+0`{: style="color: red; opacity: 0.80;" }